Book Hot Springs, AR Fishing Trip

 Lake Hamilton

 Lake Ouachita water flows over Blakely Dam into Lake Hamilton as it moves downstream.
-Although it is just a quarter of the size of Lake Ouachita, the coastline has been heavily developed, with residences and docks virtually along the entire length of the pond.
+Although it is just a quarter the size of Lake Ouachita, the shoreline has been heavily developed, with residences and docks lining virtually the entire length of the pond.
 As a result, it is much more crowded during the summer months when the boating enthusiasts enjoy it.

 There is less recreational traffic in the early morning and late nighttime hours.
 In addition, many anglers like fishing at night.
 Good trout fishing is available in the icy waters near Blakely Dam’s spillway.
-Fishermen go to these waters yearly to fish largemouth bass and striper because it is stocked with trout, walleye, catfish, and bass.
+Fishermen go to these waters yearly to fish for largemouth bass and striped bass because they are stocked with trout, walleye, catfish, and bass.

 Lake Catherine

-The water from Lake Hamilton and Carpenter Dam goes to Lake Catherine.
+Water from Lake Hamilton and Carpenter Dam flows to Lake Catherine.
 This small water area covers only 1,940 acres; still, there are plenty of places to go fishing.
 It is supplied yearly with catfish, trout, and walleye, the same species found in Lake Ouachita and Lake Hamilton.

-Rainbow trout and stripers abound at the foot of Carpenter Dam, where the cool water surges below the lake’s surface.
+Rainbow trout and stripers abound at the foot of Carpenter Dam, where the incredible water surges below the lake’s surface.
 Near the dam, fly fishermen often cast for rainbow trout in wadeable shoals.

 Every summer, the Hot Springs Fishing Challenge, an event in which prize money is awarded to anglers who catch one of the numerous fish marked for the occasion, is held on Lakes Catherine and Hamilton.
 Largemouth and white bass, bluegill, channel catfish, and crappie are among the species with cash prizes ranging from $500 to $15,000 for the largest fish, “Big Al.”

-Arkansas is a great spot to go fishing since you can reel almost everything you desire.
+Arkansas is a great spot to go fishing since you can reel in almost everything you desire.

 Hot Springs Fishing Guide